megaease/easeagent/doc/development-guide.md

 Regarding configuration, we have a set of rules to follow.
 For detailed rules, please see: [user-manual.md#configuration](user-manual.md#configuration)

-When you want to get your own configuration file in the plug-in, you only need to get it from the Context.
+When you want to get your own configuration file in the plugin, you only need to get it from the Context.
 The framework itself will automatically maintain Confic's changes and modifications.

 #### demo: